 - a.
 Limits on Testimony.
-The Chairperson may, in consultation with the Vice Chairperson, limit duplicative testimony, limit the number of witnesses appearing on behalf of or in opposition to a bill, and limit the time allotted authors and witnesses testifying on behalf of or in opposition to a bill. - b.
+The general practice of the Committee has been to limit testimony from two witnesses in support and two witnesses in opposition for each bill before the Committee.
+The time allotted to each witness to present their testimony will be equitable as determined by the Chair.
+All additional witnesses in support and opposition will state their name, organization, and stance on the bill before the Committee. - b.
 Author's Presentation.
 No person other than the author may present a bill before the Committee without submitting to the Committee a prior written request explaining the reasons why the author cannot personally present the legislation and receiving appropriate authorization from the Committee. - c.
 Written Testimony.
 The Chairperson may require any author wishing to present written testimony on any bill before the Committee to deliver the testimony in written form to the Committee at least one (1) working day prior to the hearing.